Te Pāti Māori: Foreign policy issues

-In May 2021, Te Pāti Māori co-leaders Ngarewa-Packer and Waititi supported Green Member of Parliament Golriz Ghahraman's push for New Zealand to recognise the State of Palestine.

-During the Gaza war, Te Pāti Māori advocated the expulsion of the Israeli Ambassador, Ran Yaakoby if Israel did not implement a ceasefire or open a humanitarian corridor in Gaza.
-Co-leader Ngarewa Packer also defended Green MP Chlöe Swarbrick's controversial "From the river to the sea" statement and urged the care-taker Labour Government to call for an "end to war crimes."
+In May 2021, Te Pāti Māori co-leaders Ngarewa-Packer and Waititi supported Green member of parliament Golriz Ghahraman's push for New Zealand to recognise the State of Palestine.
+During the Gaza war, Te Pāti Māori advocated expulsion of the Israeli ambassador if Israel did not implement a ceasefire or open a humanitarian corridor in Gaza.
+Ngarewa-Packer also defended Green MP Chlöe Swarbrick's controversial "From the river to the sea" statement and urged the caretaker Labour Government to call for an "end to war crimes."